AL6981/Fostering-an-Inclusive-Community/syllabus.md

 ## Materials Needed
 * Laptop
-* Journal (online or old school) **Can Launch buy fun ones as a positive reinforcer for approaching this challenging work so openly?**
+* Journal (online or old school)
+**Can Launch buy fun ones as a positive reinforcer for approaching this challenging work so openly?
+Graph-ruled Composition notebooks would be perfect.
+Even better if in Launch colors!**
 * An open mind

 ## Activities